Fun With Amino Acids

 Ideally, it accentuates what that grape is capable of with its given environment…easier said then done that’s for sure.

 Some wine pairings will focus more on wine, giving small portions of something simple–like a piece of chocolate, or some good parmesano drizzled with aged balsamic and fresh cracked pepper.
 Those simple ingredients can completely change the way your palate registers that wine.
-Since I’m a chef and tend to be more food focused, I prepare mini entrees for each wine.
-How I go about each entree is determined by what the wine has to offer.
+I tend to prepare mini entrees for each wine.
+It’s not hard but does take some ingredient understanding.

 I ended up getting some great wine from John Alonge; the friendly and knowledgeable owner of the San Diego Wine and Culinary Center or, The Wine Heratic.